Aidos-QNP/course3-assignment/README.md

 ### Step 0.
 Analyze

 Exploring data sets with read.table().
 After reading Read me file and analyzing data sets I wrote results as comments at the end of 5-11 lines of script: dimension and type of the data for each raw file.
-Based on the principles of tidy data there is 5 variables: subject (human id), activity, name of measurement (feature), measurement number and value of measurement
+Based on the principles of tidy data there is 5 variables: subject (person id), activity, name of measurement (feature), measurement sample number and value of measurement.
+Measurement sample number will be collapsed after calculating averages (in step 5), so we can ignore it.
-I decide to organize columns so: "subject", "activity" and 561 features from features.txt
+We can organize columns in this order: "subject", "activity" and 561 features from features.txt

 ### Step 1.
 Merging data sets